The Limey Project: a long, weird cycling odyssey into the heart of the USA

 About the author

 Adam Stones is an award-winning writer and communications consultant.
 His work through A'DAM Communications focuses on supporting organisations addressing social and environmental issues, and on building the skills of changemakers.
 He also supports the international cycling culture change agency BYCS and its global Bicycle Mayor Programme.
-He grew up in Sherborne, Dorset and read Classics at Birmingham University.
+He grew up in Sherborne, Dorset.
 He is also the author of ‘And other stories’, a collection of flash fiction.
 After nearly a decade in London, in 2016 he moved to Amsterdam - the city of bikes - where he lives with his wife, son and an invisible bear called Brian.
 He continues to ride his bike every day.